WASasquatch/was-node-suite-comfyui/SECURITY.md

 JavaScript files are reported under Python rule names by some scanners without proper filtering enabled. `connect` and `bind`, etc, are ordinary JavaScript methods and carry no network meaning.

+This page is itself matched.
+Naming an API to explain it puts that name in the file, and version 3.2.2 was reported for a socket pattern at this document's own table row above.
+The rows describe code held elsewhere in the tree; nothing here executes.